espressif/esp-idf/docs/en/api-reference/peripherals/spi_master.rst

 Polling transactions do not use interrupts.
 The routine keeps polling the SPI Host's status bit until the transaction is finished.

 All the tasks that use interrupt transactions can be blocked by the queue.
 At this point, they will need to wait for the ISR to run twice before the transaction is finished.
-Polling transactions save time otherwise spent on queue handling and context switching, which results in smaller transaction intervals.
+Polling transactions save time otherwise spent on queue handling and context switching, which results in smaller transaction duration.
 The disadvantage is that the CPU is busy while these transactions are in progress.

 The :cpp:func:`spi_device_polling_end` routine needs an overhead of at least 1 us to unblock other tasks when the transaction is finished.
 It is strongly recommended to wrap a series of polling transactions using the functions :cpp:func:`spi_device_acquire_bus` and :cpp:func:`spi_device_release_bus` to avoid the overhead.
 For more information, see :ref:`bus_acquiring`.